m-eshan/Minigit/README.md

-# MiniGit
+﻿# MiniGit

-MiniGit is a lightweight version control system built in C++ with a Qt-based desktop GUI.
+MiniGit is a simplified version control system built from scratch in C++ with a Qt-based desktop GUI.
 It demonstrates the core ideas behind Git-style workflows, including repository initialization, staging, commits, history browsing, branching, and file recovery.

 ## What This Project Shows